-- 5.1 All staff members are responsible for Freedom of Information and should always follow the Freedom of Information policy and procedure when dealing with requests for information.
-Any failure to apply the policy and procedures that results in Trust's failure to comply with it's legal obligations, may lead to disciplinary proceedings. - 5.2 The Association's FOI Lead is the Data Protection Project Lead.
-The FOI Lead has responsibility for co-ordinating the Freedom of Information Policy within Trust Housing Association.
-Any Freedom of Information enquiries to the Association should be initially referred to the FOI Lead as the identified contact person and then channelled to the appropriate member of staff. - 5.3 The FOI Lead will be responsible for responding to all requests for information and may task Directors and Heads of Service with arranging for requested information to be made available.
-The FOI Lead will also be responsible for ensuring that all actioned FOI requests are published on the Associations website. - 5.4 The FOI Lead will be responsible for maintining Trust's Model Publication Scheme and ensuring that all new valid information is published on the Associations website.
-They will be responsible for archiving old information once it has been removed from the MPS. - 5.5 The FOI Lead will be responsible for all dealings with the Scottish Information Commissioner, including regular reporting on the requests for information received and consulting with them in the event of a complaint or investigation. - 5.6 The FOI Lead will consult with the Data Protection Working Group on any complex Freedom of Information matters that require a greater degree of scrutiny. - 5.7 In the event of there being a request for a review of the outcome of a FOI request, the Director of Finance & Business Services will be responsible for carrying out the review and advising the requester of the outcome. - 5.8 Each Director has overall responsibility for their department or section and needs to ensure that staff members are cognisant of the FOI policy and procedures.
-They will be responsible for ensuring all applicable information generated is passed to the FOI Lead so that it may be published for public consumption.
+- 5.1 All staff members are responsible for attaining a functional understanding of Freedom of Information & Environmental Information Regulations and should always follow the FOI & EIR policy and procedures when dealing with requests for information.
+Any failure to apply the policy and procedures that results in Trust's failure to comply with its legal obligations, may lead to disciplinary proceedings. - 5.2 The Association's FOI Lead is the Data Protection Officer.
+The DPO has responsibility for co-ordinating the Freedom of Information & Environmental Information Policy within Trust Housing Association.
+Any information requests made to the Association should be initially referred to the DPO as the identified contact person and then channelled to the appropriate member/s of staff. - 5.3 The DPO will be responsible for responding to all requests for information and may task Directors and Heads of Service with arranging for requested information to be made available. - 5.4 The DPO will be responsible for maintaining Trust's Model Publication Scheme and ensuring that all new valid information is published on the Association's website.
+They will be responsible for archiving old information once it has been removed from the MPS. - 5.5 The DPO will be responsible for all dealings with the Scottish Information Commissioner, including regular reporting on the requests for information received and consulting with them in the event of a complaint or investigation. - 5.6 The DPO will be responsible for reviewing and updating the FOI & EIR policy and procedures.
+This will be done on a three-yearly basis. - 5.7 The DPO will consult with the Director of Finance and People on any complex Freedom of Information or Environmental Information matters that require a greater degree of scrutiny.
+This may be escalated to the full directorate group for especially complex cases. - 5.8 In the event of there being a request for a review of the outcome of a request, the Director of Finance & People will be responsible for carrying out the review and advising the requester of the outcome.

+5.9 Each Director has overall responsibility for their own directorate and needs to ensure that staff members are cognisant of the FOI & EIR policy and procedures.
+They will be responsible for ensuring all applicable information generated is passed to the DPO so that it may be published for public consumption.
 On receipt of a request for unpublished information, for which there is no exemption, they will also be responsible for the provision of the information held by their department or section.